Buddha in a buddy's garden.

 At my first mindfulness class, I was told ... from our point of view, as long as you are breathing, there is more right with you than wrong with you, no matter what the challenges you are facing.
 Challenges and difficulties are workable.

 This is where we start - by reframing challenge and difficulty as something we already know as workable.
-Of course, it won't seem that way in the full throes of what's unfolding.
-But the more you work with it the more it can make sense.
+Of course, it won't seem that way in the full throes of what's unfolding, but the more you work with it the more it can make sense.
 For instance, sometimes it just helps to repeat phrases like ...

 there is more right with this situation than wrong with this situation

 there is more right with me than wrong with me